This post may contain affiliate links. Please see our disclosure policy.

 Kristen's tip

 - Bake Until Set.
-You want to bake the muffins until the tops of the muffins are puffed up and just set.
+You want to bake the muffins until the tops are puffed up and just set.
+A sure-fire way to know muffins are fully cooked is to insert a digital thermometer into the center of the muffin.
+They are done when they reach 200°F to 205°F.

-It is important to note that because these blueberry muffins are made with whole grains and no preservatives, so it is best to refrigerate or freeze them, rather than storing the muffins at room temperature.
+Because these blueberry muffins are made with whole grains and no preservatives, it is best to refrigerate or freeze them rather than store them at room temperature.

-- Refrigerate: Let the muffins cool fully and then transfer then to an airtight container and refrigerate for up to 5 days.
+- Refrigerate: Let the muffins cool fully and then transfer them to an airtight container and refrigerate for up to 5 days.

 - Freeze: Place the cooled muffins on a cookie sheet and freeze for 30-60 minutes until solid.
 Once frozen solid, transfer the muffins to a freezer-safe bag or container and store them in the freezer for up to 3 months.
 Defrost in the fridge overnight, or warm in the microwave for 1-2 minutes to heat before serving.